I. M. Muthanna

 Dr. I. M. Muthanna was a noted Indian writer, scholar and translator; he wrote in English, Kannada and Kodava takk and studied history, folklore and international studies.
 He was born in Kodagu into the Kodava (Coorg) community.
-He spent part of his later life in the US.
+He spent much of his later life in Canada.
+He is also responsible to developing the Muthanna script for Kodava Takk that has been accepted as the official script of the language by the Government of Karnataka.

+Work

 Some of the books that he wrote are listed below: